cloudbees-days/jenkins-x-workshop/workshop.md

 ## Let's get started!

-This guide will show you how to install `jx` and use it to create a cluster on Google Kubernetes Engine.
+This guide will show you how to install `jx`, use it to create a cluster on Google Kubernetes Engine and then explore the developer-centric features of Jenkins X.

+Jenkins X version: 1.3.1073

-**Time to complete**: About 90 minutes
+**Time to complete**: About 80 minutes

 Click the **Next** button to move to the next step.

 ## Installing Dependencies

 The first thing we need to do is install the `jx` binary and add it to your PATH.
+The following command will execute a script that does that for you.

 ```bash
 source ./install-jx.sh
 ```

-**Tip**: Click the copy button on the side of the code box and paste the command in the Cloud Shell terminal to run it.
+**Tip**: Click the copy button on the side of the code box to paste the command in the Cloud Shell terminal to run it.

 This may take a few minutes to complete as it downloads everything it requires.